Hellfire01/MangaScrap/README.md

 ### Changelog :

+0.9.4 : fixed an error preventing the program to be lanched correctly the very first time<br />
 0.9.3 : fixed a few bugs on the html generation<br />
 0.9.2 : reimplemented the delete diff, fixed a db error when trying to remove certain chapters from the traces and optimised the usage of the params<br />
 0.9.1 : improved the html : it is now fully portable and can be copyed ( with the pictures ) to any destination and remain readable / usable<br />